-The Shire is not dissimilar from other local government authorities across Western Australia and indeed Australia where planning approval is required to be obtained for the use of public spaces for alfresco dining activities associated with an existing business that is adjacent.
-Increasingly now, waiving the associated administrative fees and facilitating a self-assessment and certification process for alfresco dinning licenses is being discussed in a time when economic growth initiatives and support for small local businesses continues to gather momentum.
+The Shire is not dissimilar from other local government authorities across Western Australia and indeed Australia where planning approval is required to be obtained for the use of public spaces for alfresco dining activities associated with an existing business.
+Increasingly now, waiving the associated administrative fees and facilitating a self-assessment and certification process for alfresco dining licenses is being discussed in a time when economic growth initiatives and support for small local businesses continues to gather momentum.

 The City of Vincent are currently developing a tool to allow businesses to assess, certify and obtain approval under the Local Law for outdoor eating/display areas, provided these areas comply with a pre-determined set of standards and conditions.
-A similar tool could help Northam unlock business investment and streamline existing processes to encourage street activation.
+A similar tool could assist Northam in unlocking business investment and streamline existing processes to encourage street activation.